 Also, icebergs are sometimes on the edges of the lakes, and it can be tempting to climb on them.
 But don't do that, they can turn around at any time.
 You can also slide on it and fall into the water.

 How was it formed?

 The glacial lake is not that old, as scientists say that it formed around 1935.
-The thing is that temperatures rose rapidly during the early XXth century, making the Breiðamerkurjökull glacier melting more and more rapidly.
-In consequence of that, water accumulated at the foot of the glacier.
+The thing is that temperatures rose rapidly during the early XXth century, making the Breiðamerkurjökull glacier melt more and more rapidly.
+As a consequence of that, water accumulated at the foot of the glacier.

 Photo: The lagoon can be a mirror lake sometimes!

-In other words, it is the increasing melting of the glacier that created the lagoon.
+In other words, it is the increased melting of the glacier that created the lagoon.
 Since that time, the lagoon has grown more and more, and it is still growing!